actix/actix-website/docs/application.md

 You can think of a guard as a simple function that accepts a _request_ object reference and returns _true_ or _false_.
 Formally, a guard is any object that implements the [`Guard`][guardtrait] trait.
 Actix Web provides several guards.
 You can check the [functions section][guardfuncs] of the API docs.

-One of the provided guards is [`Header`][guardheader].
+One of the provided guards is [`Host`][guardheader].
 It can be used as a filter based on request header information.

 <CodeBlock example="application" file="vh.rs" section="vh" />